 Same in all references.
 Fort Riley is a U.S. Army post near Junction City, Kan., about 12 miles from Kansas State University’s Manhattan campus.
 It is home of the 1st Infantry Division, often called the Big Red 1, which is the oldest division of the U.S. Army.
 Many partnerships and programs pair K-State with Fort Riley.

 Second reference: Myers.
 Formerly Military Sciences Building, Myers houses the departments of Military Science and Aerospace Studies, with classrooms, a shooting gallery, and Army and Air Force administrative offices.
 Constructed in 1943 as a classroom building for military science and tactics, it became living quarters for men stationed at K-State in the Army’s specialized training unit and offices for commanding officers during World War II.
 Myers was the only project completed on campus during that war.
-It was named for Gen. Richard B. Myers on Nov.
+The building was named for Gen. Richard B. Myers on Nov.
 9, 2006, with a speech by former Secretary of Defense Donald Rumsfeld after his Landon Lecture.
-Myers was a 1965 K-State graduate who served as chairman of the Joint Chiefs of Staff from 2001 to 2005 and currently holds a part-time appointment at K-State as a Foundation professor of military history and leadership.
+Myers is a 1965 K-State graduate who served as chairman of the Joint Chiefs of Staff from 2001 to 2005.
+He was interim president of the university for several months before becoming president in November 2016.

 Second reference: the barn.
 It houses the Quinlan Visitor Center and serves as a backdrop for the Kansas State University Gardens.
 Built in 1933, the building originally housed labs and offices, in addition to livestock.
 The labs and offices have since been moved to other buildings.
 Formerly known as the Dairy Barn, it was renamed in 2001 to honor Glenn Beck, the university’s dean and vice president of agriculture from 1962 to 1973.
 The building has been incorporated into Throckmorton Hall and now serves as the headhouse for the greenhouses, botanical gardens and insect zoo.